First-ever note to feature real-time performance data

 The real-time performance data offered by Percent provided investors with a view as to how the underlying assets collateralizing their notes were performing.
 This included both security-level and asset-level data.
 Not only could investors get a sense of the concentration, payment frequency, proceeds, and other details of the underlying assets, but Series 2-A investors benefited from having this data refreshed daily.

-We believe making this information more widely available allows our investors to be more confident in their investments and ultimately provides our originator partners more competitively-priced capital.
-This enhanced transparency in private credit markets is a win-win for both investors and asset originators.
+We believe making this information more widely available allows our investors to be more confident in their investments and ultimately provides our borrower partners more competitively-priced capital.
+This enhanced transparency in private credit markets is a win-win for both investors and asset borrowers.

 Before Real-Time Data